 These projects were supposed to translate into a measurable increase of European research organisations’ effective cooperation with Third Countries, as well as less readily measurable improvements in mutual understanding of the respective research systems.
 In this respect, the projects contributed to the implementation of the agreements by identifying the different funding programmes open to EU researchers and promote their participation, i.e. developing the reciprocity aspects of S&T agreements.

-In practical terms, the ACCESS4EU-funded projects started by mapping out the access opportunities in the aforementioned target countries.
+In practical terms, the ACCESS4.EU-funded projects started by mapping out the access opportunities in the aforementioned target countries.
 This empirical research included the screening of bilateral cooperation agreements and programmes between European Member States and/or Associated Countries and the target country participating in the respective project.
-Funding opportunities open to European researchers can be searched and found in the ACCESS4.EU RTDI programme database.
+Funding opportunities open to European researchers were compiled in the RTDI programme database, which was available online and open to all.
+After the end of the projects, the information in the database soon became obsolete, as it wasn't updated any longer, and so the database was discontinued.

-For more information please download the brochure and factsheet from the box on the right.
+For more information on ACCESS4.EU please download the brochure and factsheet from the box on the right.